-Jiminy Peak Mountain Resort located in the heart of the Berkshires of Western Massachusetts just announced the construction launch of a 2.3 megawatt community solar facility located on 12 acres of the ski area and resort's property, owned and operated by nexamp.
+Jiminy Peak Mountain Resort located in the heart of the Berkshires of Western Massachusetts constructed a 2.3 megawatt community solar facility located on 12 acres of the ski area and resort's property, owned and operated by nexamp.
 Renewable energy is not new to the resort – back in 2007 it was the first ski area in North America to generate power from its own GE 1.5 MW wind turbine.

-The ski area slope grooming fleet was replaced with the Pisten Bully that uses approximately 30% of fuel consumed by the old fleet due to increased fuel efficiency.
-The towel and sheet program in the lodge rooms save about 25,000 gallons of water a year by only washing the sheets and towels when requested by guests staying for more than one night.
+The towel and sheet program in the lodge rooms saves about 25,000 gallons of water a year by only washing the sheets and towels when requested by guests staying for more than one night.
 They've eliminated the use of toxic cleaning agents and only use green, biodegradable solvents and cleaners.
 Conversion to waterless urinals in bathrooms of several buildings and at JJ's Lodge saves 40,000 gallons of water per urinal.

-Jiminy Peak won the Golden Eagle Award from the National Ski Areas Association for Overall Environmental Excellence in 2008 for construction of the wind turbine and a Silver Eagle Award from SKI/Skiing Magazine for Fish & Wildlife Habitat Protection in 1994.
-But awards are not why Jiminy Peak Resorts conserves and invests in renewable energy.
+Jiminy Peak has won environmental recognition, but awards are not why Jiminy Peak Resorts conserves and invests in renewable energy.
 Fairbank reflected, "Conservation is practiced every day at Jiminy Peak.
 It's part of our corporate DNA.
 We have an in-house energy management team that conducts an on-going and aggressive program to help us to identify and curtail energy waste and research ways to source 100 percent of our energy from renewable resources.
 They are constantly evaluating opportunities for savings.
-Our renewable efforts have come from facilities we've built and we’re striving for 100 percent, local, onsite-generated renewable resources."
-Photos: Solar array depiction and wind turbine at Jiminy Peak.
+Our renewable efforts have come from facilities we've built and we’re proud for reaching 100% of our electricity energy, which is from local, on site-generated renewable resources."